AnthonyLloyd/CsCheck/README.md

 This gives the following advantages:

 - Automatic shrinking.
 Gen classes are composable with no need for Arb classes.
 So less boilerplate.
-- Random testing and shrinking can run in parallel.
+- Random testing and shrinking are parallelized.
 This and PCG make it very fast.
 - Shrunk cases have a seed value.
 Simpler examples can easily be reproduced.
 - Shrinking can be repeated to give simpler cases for high dimensional problems.